RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

 Let's assume that I am a customer, I have an issue, and I want to report that issue, so I send an email to the support team.

-Once the email sent (the trigger of our first workflow), two actions will be performed.
+Once the email is sent (the trigger of our first workflow), two actions will be performed.

 1. A new ticket is automatically generated in our DevOps organization project.
 2. An auto-reply email will be sent to the customer.

 Now, it's the support team's turn.
 They will review the created ticket, assign it to a team member, and move the item from the `New` to `approved` state,

-The assignee will move it to the `committed` state, start working on it, once finished, will put the resolution of the issue in the `Reply` custom field, and then closed the item.
+The assignee will move it to the `committed` state, start working on it, and once finished, will put the resolution of the issue in the `Reply` custom field and then close the item.

-Once the item closed (the trigger of our second workflow), an action will be performed.
+Once the item is closed (the trigger of our second workflow), an action will be performed.

 1. Sending an email to me, the customer, containing the resolution of the issue: